ilyannn/video-sampler/README.md

     })

-# Image sampling
+# Video Sampling
-Basic sampling logic is described in [Sampling.swift](./VideoSampler/Sampling.swift).
-The immutable `SamplingParameters` class contains the description of how many samples to take initially and how many to drop.
+Sampling logic is implemented in [Sampling.swift](./VideoSampler/Sampling.swift).
+The immutable `SamplingParameters` class describes the sampling strategy: how many sample frames are requested, and how many to take to improve sampling quality.

-Our app uses the specific subclass `SquareParameters` in [SquareGrid.swift](./VideoSampler/SquareGrid.swift) to manage sampling parameters.
+Our app uses the specific subclass of `SquareParameters` in [SquareGrid.swift](./VideoSampler/SquareGrid.swift) to manage sampling parameters.
 This class converts a square edge size and an oversampling rate into the parameters above.

 Sampling is implemented as an `NSOperation` subclass.
 This has several benefits, e.g. another operation can be scheduled after its completion using the standard system approach.